 Once I get settled in my seat, the first thing I do is create a list of movies to watch in-flight.
 Headphones, however, are essential to enjoying the flicks…so I always bring two pairs (just in case one fails me or gets lost).

-On flights where there is no seat-back entertainment, be sure to bring your own entertainment!
+On flights where there is no seat-back entertainment, be sure to bring your own entertainment.
 Make sure your phone is fully charged…and make a few song playlists or download apps in advance.
-Bring your charging cord (many seats now have USB ports!) and a Portable Charger.
+Bring your charging cord (most seats now have USB ports) and a Portable Charger.

-If you like to read on planes (or on vacation!) a Kindle can be a real space-saver and one of the top vacation packing hacks.
-However, if you are like me and prefer the feel of paper books, then pick up one or two at a used bookstore…and then leave them at your destination when you finish reading them.
+If you like to read on planes (or trains or buses) a Kindle can be a real space-saver and one of the top vacation packing hacks.
+However, if you are like me and prefer the feel of paper books, then pick up one or two at a used bookstore or free community library…and then pass them along when you’re finished.

 Pro Tip: Find out more of the specifics of what should be in your carry on luggage and our other in-flight tips in our blog post, Long Haul Flight Essentials.

 #31 Only Hand Luggage Hacks

 If you are trying to squeeze all of your items for your entire trip into a carry on, then one way to make a bit more room is to wear a fanny pack onto the plane.
 What makes it one of the best carry on packing hacks is that your fanny pack shouldn’t count as an extra bag – plus it keeps you hands-free!
 Besides that, it is a great place to store valuable items (like your passport and wallet), as well as items you want easy access to during the flight (like an lip balm, sleep mask and earplugs).

 Pro Tip: Using a backpack instead of a suitcase will also keep you hands-free on travel days!
 Read more of the pros and cons of each style of luggage in our blog post, Backpack vs Suitcase.